-Pursuit is specifically designated for students and youth groups may desire to attend together.
+Pursuit is specifically designed for students, and youth groups may desire to attend together.
 While the material taught is the same as the adult version, Pursuit features youth-oriented praise music and food in an all-day format.

 Promoting the Course